mx-alex/mx/README.md

 Preparation for start MX :

-  -  vmx.ro (or vmx.txt) programs must be installed in any M-namespace Cache or IRIS InterSystems (Windows)  and then do ^ZSTU
+  -  vmx.ro (or vmx.txt) programs must be installed in any M-namespace Cache or IRIS InterSystems (Windows)  and then do ^ZSTU (or job tcp^MX1)
   -  copy the mx.xlsb VBA-macro to a separate folder on the any win-computer, for example, to c:\mx\
-  -  copy all **.xlsb files and all pictures also to this folder
+  -  copy all **.xlsb files and all pictures and folders also to this folder
   -  fill in the connection table in the MX_CONFI.xlsb.
 By default, it set to 127.0.0.1, Port = 2264, Namespace = USER
   -  run mx.xlsb macro (MS EXCEL be sure, required dot as system decimal separator)